armandohimself/BuildersDNA/README.md

 # BuildersDNA
 **Since the company has shut down, the website is no longer live.**
 **However, [here is a web archive link](https://web.archive.org/web/20240522114427/https://www.buildersdna.com/) for reference.**
+**Allow a 6-10 seconds for the web archive to load depending on your wifi speeds.**

+If the link doesn’t load, I’ve captured a screenshot and saved it as a PDF for easy viewing.
+> [BuildersDNA_WebArchive.pdf](https://github.com/user-attachments/files/18970571/BuildersDNA_WebArchive.pdf)

+> [BuildersDNA_ContactUsPage_WebArchive.pdf](https://github.com/user-attachments/files/18970608/BuildersDNA_ContactUsPage_WebArchive.pdf)

 ## Description
 I was tasked to build a modern, high-performance website to accomplish 3 goals:
 * Build a consumer facing website to begin to establish a web presence
 * Optimize traffic conversion to take call to action
 * Integrate analytics and marketing tools to track user behavior

-If the link doesn’t load, I’ve captured a screenshot and saved it as a PDF for easy viewing.
-> [BuildersDNA_WebArchive.pdf](https://github.com/user-attachments/files/18970571/BuildersDNA_WebArchive.pdf)

-> [BuildersDNA_ContactUsPage_WebArchive.pdf](https://github.com/user-attachments/files/18970608/BuildersDNA_ContactUsPage_WebArchive.pdf)

 ## Responsibilities
 * Designed and developed a consumer-facing website using Webflow with custom JavaScript, CSS, and marketing tracking tools such as Facebook Pixel, Google Analytics, SEMrush, and Hotjar.